ouster-lidar/ouster-ros/README.md

 name `/ouster/points2` which corresponds to the second point cloud.

 ## Requirements
-This driver only supports **Rolling** and **Humble** ROS 2 distros.
+This driver only supports **Foxy** ROS 2 distro.
 Please refer to ROS 2 online documentation on how to setup ros on your machine before proceeding with the remainder of this guide.

 > **Note**
 > If you have _rosdep_ tool installed on your system you can then use the following command to get all